NewsLocal NewsWestern Montana News

 "This grant is additional funding so we can buy two speed trailers, which are the radar detection that you see on the roadway," Chief Simpson said.
 "It tells cars how fast they're going, and it has the posted speed limit.
 We're going to get two of those that we can put in school zones."

-The signs will be able to move around the city and even county depending on the need.
-In the summer, the sign could be closer to the entrance to Polson.
-But during the winter, these signs could be closer to the school zones.
+The signs will be able to be moved around the city nd even the county depending on the need.
+During the summer, a sign could be closer to the entrance to Polson but during the winter, the signs could be closer to the school zones.

 “There's lots of boats coming across," Chief Simpson said.
 "There's lots of kids that like to go jump in the lake, cool off, jump in the river.
 And those kids are just running around, sometimes on the crosswalk, sometimes not.
 But if we had a messaging board that says, you know 'hey, watch for this' or 'watch for that.'
 Or, if there's a special event in the summer where there's lots of pedestrian traffic, that would be very helpful."